Polarization modes of gravitational waves in scalar-tensor-Rastall theory: Polarization modes of GWs in Brans-Dicke-Rastall theory

 \section{Polarization modes of GWs in Brans-Dicke-Rastall theory}

-In Sec.~\ref{sec.BDR}, we have pointed out that the field equations in Brans-Dicke-Rastall theory are different for the parameters $ \lambda = 1/2 $ and $ \lambda \neq 1/2 $.
+In Sec.~\ref{sec.BDR}, we have pointed out that the field equations in BDR theory are different for the parameters $ \lambda = 1/2 $ and $ \lambda \neq 1/2 $.
 Therefore, the polarization modes also need to be discussed separately in these two cases.